How to file a criminal complaint so that it can be dealt with

 • you commit the act with the intention of seriously damaging another’s employment or disrupting their family relationships,

-• falsely accused someone else for the purpose of concealing or minimising their own criminal offence,
+• falsely accused someone else in order to cover up or make light of their own criminal offence,

 In the above cases, the prison sentence can be increased to up to 8 years.